ashvin-bhuttoo/RarbgAdvancedSearch/README.md

 # RarbgAdvancedSearch
-RarbgAdvancedSearch is an advanced search tool for the popular torrent site rarbg.
+Rarbg Advanced Search is an advanced search tool for the popular torrent site rarbg.
 This tool will help you quickly search based on a multiple criteria not available on the original site's filters.

 Features:
 1. Ability to export and import search entries using the FILE context menu.